 Bulb-planting augers are a clever invention that really make digging a cinch.
 All you need is a power drill.
 Sometimes it’s a challenge to dig, especially if you have hard-packed or clay soil.
 Augers are a great way to plant bulbs in the grass, if you’d like to naturalize them in the lawn.
 The sod is often much tougher to dig than your garden’s soil.

 Power Planter augers, for example, come with hex heads that will fit a standard drill chuck.
 There are even augers that are tall enough they allow you to dig your hole from a standing position!
 And then all you have to do is drill baby, drill.

 To plant, dig a small hole and loosen the soil at the base of it.
 You may even want to dig down an extra two to three inches to give loosen up the soil.
 This will help root growth.

 Add that soil back, so that the depth is accurate for the bulb (measure from the base of the bulb), and plant.
 When you drop the bulb in, make sure you place it pointy side up.
 (Though if you do happen to turn it the wrong way, the bulb will often right itself!)

-Top-dress your planting area with a slow-release fertilizer, like bone meal or manure.
+Top-dress your planting area with compost.
 Water your planting site thoroughly.

 Unfortunately squirrels and chipmunks consider tulip bulbs to be tasty little snacks.
-But there are bulbs they don’t like.
-Try to surround your tulips with bulbs, such as daffodils, hyacinth, and alliums, which are not palatable to four-legged creatures.
+When you make your tulip purchase, include a few bulbs they don’t like.
+Try to surround your tulips with daffodil bulbs, and other bulbs, such as grape hyacinth, crown imperials, and alliums, which are not palatable to four-legged creatures.

 The perils of planting too deeply or too shallow